Janis-Rullis-IT/lara8-vue2-api/laravel5/README.md

 #### Easier to migrate the project

-By using less framework specific methods and more language-wide features makes a migration to other language, framework or version, less complex
+By using less framework specific methods and more language-wide features makes a migration to other language, framework or version, less complex.